Filk/Veaper/README.txt

 	this command will install the library moviepy

 3]
+Download the source code from this repository

+4]
-On command line (or terminal), run: python3 Veaper.py
+On command line (or terminal), go to the directory where the source code is and then run:

-in windows try:
+on Mac:
+python3 Veaper.py

+on Windows:
 python Veaper.py